Before You Buy a Home: Questions to Ask

-Knowing the right questions to ask when buying a home can really help you find the best offer price that matches your needs with the real estate climate.
+Knowing the right questions to ask can really help you find the best offer price that matches your needs with the real estate climate.

 What is the condition of the home?

 Knowing the condition of the home will not only help you determine whether or not to buy it, but it will also help you to come to a realistic offer.
 For example, if you find that the house has structural issues or poor upkeep, you should consider these issues when calculating an offer price.
-It's very important to have the home inspected by a third party before you finalize the purchase.
+It's very important to have the home inspected by a third party before you buy a home.
 Some of the more common questions to ask are:

 How old is the roof?
 A roof generally lasts between 15 and 50 years, depending on its materials.
 If you know how old the roof is, and what type is, you will better be able to determine how long it will last, and calculate that into your offer price.